AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-get-started.md

 You'll use a [Web.config transform](http://www.asp.net/mvc/tutorials/deployment/visual-studio-web-deployment/web-config-transformations) for the web role and a cloud service environment setting for the worker role.

+>[!NOTE]
->[AZURE.NOTE] In this section and the next section you store credentials in project files.
+> In this section and the next section you store credentials in project files.
 [Don't store sensitive data in public source code repositories](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/source-control#secrets).

 1. In the ContosoAdsWeb project, open the *Web.Release.config* transform file for the application *Web.config* file, delete the comment block that contains a `<connectionStrings>` element, and paste the following code in its place.